Vulcan: Instance-specialized, Verifiable Systems Heuristics Through LLM-driven Search: The Pursuit of Instance-Specialization

-Taking the concrete example of eviction policies in web caches, different heuristics for specific workloads, objectives, or deployment scenarios~\cite{twoq, lhd, arc, sieve, halp, s3-fifo, cacheus, lecar} have been proposed -- \eg some~\cite{arc,sieve} perform well for large cache sizes, while others~\cite{twoq,lhd} are more suited for smaller caches.
-It has also been demonstrated that depending on whether a workload consists of mostly new objects (``scan workloads'') or mostly repeated objects (``churn workloads''), different algorithms perform better~\cite{cacheus}.
-Additionally, these eviction heuristics have been tailored for end-to-end \textit{objectives} (or their combinations) such as tail latency~\cite{robinhood-osdi18} and fairness~\cite{robus-sigmod17}, or system-level \textit{constraints} such as CPU overhead~\cite{halp}, lock-free design~\cite{s3-fifo}, and memory efficiency~\cite{tinyLFU}.
-To demonstrate this more concretely, Figure~\ref{fig:cloudphysics-motiv} summarizes the results of running 17 caching algorithms~\cite{libcachesim} on 106 traces from the CloudPhysics dataset~\cite{cloud-physics-dataset} on caches of varying sizes -- we observe that \textit{no single algorithm} performs the best on even half of the traces and different algorithms perform better for different cache sizes.
-Even though all of the traces in this dataset are from the same broad workload class -- block I/O traces collected over a one week period -- we find that one-size-fits-all is not true even within this single class.
+We illustrate this search for specialized heuristics using the example of cache eviction policies.
+Different heuristics have been proposed for specific workloads, objectives, or deployment scenarios~\cite{twoq, lhd, arc, sieve, halp, s3-fifo, cacheus, lecar}: some~\cite{arc,sieve} perform well for large cache sizes, while others~\cite{twoq,lhd} are more suited for smaller caches.
+Workload characteristics also matter: scan-heavy workloads (mostly new objects) and churn-heavy workloads (mostly repeated objects) require different algorithms~\cite{cacheus}.
+Heuristics have further been tailored for end-to-end \textit{objectives} such as tail latency~\cite{robinhood-osdi18} and fairness~\cite{robus-sigmod17}, and for system-level \textit{constraints} such as CPU overhead~\cite{halp}, lock-free design~\cite{s3-fifo}, and memory efficiency~\cite{tinyLFU}.

+To quantify this observation, we executed 17 caching algorithms using libCacheSim~\cite{libcachesim} on 106 block I/O traces from the CloudPhysics dataset~\cite{cloud-physics-dataset}, where each trace represents a distinct instance (corresponding to a different tenant). \autoref{fig:cloudphysics-motiv} shows our findings: no single algorithm performs best on even half the instances, and the set of competitive algorithms shifts significantly with cache size, \eg ARC is better for tiny caches while LIRS is better for large caches.

-These findings are not limited to caching eviction heuristics alone: system policies across the stack require similar instance-dependent heuristics.
-Congestion control algorithms are often tailored for the Internet~\cite{bbr,copa,orca,c2tcp} versus datacenter workloads~\cite{dctcp,swift,timely}, kernel queueing disciplines are tuned for performance and fairness objectives~\cite{qdisc-scrr,qdisc-stfq,qdisc-drr,qdisc-stratified-rr}, and cluster schedulers are designed for specific applications, such as data processing~\cite{graphene,carbyne}, VMs~\cite{lava-mlsys}, or deep learning~\cite{gandiva-osdi,gavel-osdi}.
+These findings are not limited to cache eviction: policies across the systems stack exhibit the same instance-dependence.
+Congestion control algorithms are tailored for Internet~\cite{bbr,copa,orca,c2tcp} versus datacenter workloads~\cite{dctcp,swift,timely}, kernel queueing disciplines are tuned for varying performance and fairness objectives~\cite{qdisc-scrr,qdisc-stfq,qdisc-drr,qdisc-stratified-rr}, and cluster schedulers are fine-tuned for specific application classes such as data processing jobs~\cite{graphene,carbyne}, cloud VM workloads~\cite{lava-mlsys}, or deep learning training jobs~\cite{gandiva-osdi,gavel-osdi}.